inspircd/docs/docs/3/modules/gecosban.md

 ### Description

-This module adds the `r:` extended ban which checks whether users have a real name (gecos) matching the specified glob pattern.
+This module adds extended ban `r:` which checks whether users have a real name (gecos) matching the specified glob pattern.

 ### Configuration